This is a modal.

 If you would like further information about our treatment or care please contact us on 02392 475086 and speak to one of our reception staff who will deal with your enquiry.
 During busy periods we may not be able to answer your call in which case if you leave your name, number and the nature of your call we will get back in touch with you as soon as possible.

-If your enquiry is of a general nature then either phone us on 02392 475086 or alternatively use our General Enquiry Form we will endeavor to get back to you as soon as we can.
+If your enquiry is of a general nature then either phone us on 02392 475086 or Email us: email@example.com , alternatively use our General Enquiry Form we will endeavor to get back to you as soon as we can.

-In this practice, we take complaints seriously to ensure that our service meets expectations.
-All complaints are dealt with courteously and promptly to resolved the matter as quickly as possible.
+At Parkway Dentalcare, we take complaints seriously to help ensure that our service meets expectations and to understand some of the areas where we can improve.
+All complaints are dealt with courteously, promptly and resolved as quickly as possible.

-Our aim is to react to complaints and learn from every mistake that we make.
-We respond to any concerns in a caring and sensitive way.
+Our aim is to react to complaints, learn from every mistake that we make and respond to any concerns in a caring and sensitive way.

-- The person responsible for dealing with any complaints about the service that we provide is Vicky Marsh our Practice Manager.
+1. The person responsible for dealing with any complaints about the service that we provide is the Practice Manager.

-- If we receive a complaint by telephone or in person, we will listen and offer to refer the individual to the Practice Manager immediately.
-If the Practice Manager is not available at the time, we arrange a convenient time for the Practice Manager to contact the individual.
-The member of staff will take brief details of the issue and pass it to the Practice Manager and provide the individual with a copy.
-If the matter requires a more immediate response, we will arrange for a senior member of the dental team to deal with it.
+2. If any staff member receives a complaint by telephone or in person, we will listen and resolve the problem if we are able as quickly as possible.
+If the patient wishes to, or needs to, speak to the Practice Manager, we will refer them to the Practice Manager as soon as possible.
+If the Practice Manager is not available at the time, we will arrange a convenient time for the Practice Manager to contact the individual.
+The member of staff will take brief details of the issue and pass it to the Practice Manager.
+If, in the meantime, the matter requires a more immediate response, we will arrange for a senior member of the dental team to deal with it.

-- If a complaint is about any aspect of clinical care or associated charges, it will usually be referred to the dentist concerned, unless the individual does not want this to happen.
+4. If a complaint is about any aspect of clinical care or associated charges, it will usually be referred to the dentist concerned, unless the individual does not want this to happen and the Practice Manager and/or owner(s) will oversee the process.

-- We will acknowledge a complaint in writing and enclose a copy of this code of practice as soon as possible, normally within 3 working days.
-We will offer to discuss the complaint with the individual, and confirm how they would like to be kept informed of developments – by telephone, letters or e-mail or by face-to-face meetings.
+5. We will acknowledge a complaint in writing or by telephone call if acceptable to the complainant/complainant’s representative, and enclose a copy of this policy, if requested soon as possible, normally within 3 working days.
+If not already stated or requested we will offer to discuss the complaint with the individual and confirm how they would like to be kept informed of developments – by telephone, letters or e-mail or by face-to-face meetings.
 We will inform the individual about how the complaint will be handled and the likely time that the investigation will take to complete.
 If the individual does not wish to discuss the complaint further, we will still inform them of the expected timescale for completing the investigation.

-- When we have completed our investigation, we will provide the individual with a full written report, which will include an explanation of how we considered the complaint, the conclusions reached in respect of each specific part of the complaint, details of any necessary remedial action taken and whether further action will be taken.
+7. When we have completed our investigation, we will provide the individual with an update, which will include an explanation of how we considered the complaint, the conclusions reached in respect of each specific part of the complaint, details of any necessary remedial action taken and whether further action will be taken.

-- If the individual making the complaint is not satisfied with the result of our investigation, we will advise them to refer the complaint to:
+9. If the individual making the complaint regarding NHS treatment is not satisfied with the result of our investigation, or would rather not contact us directly then we will advise them to refer the complaint to:

 Dental Complaints Service, Stephenson House, 2 Cherry Orchard Road, Croydon